agurgone/agurgone.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at the Fondazione Eni Enrico Mattei (FEEM) of Milan.
+I am an economist by training (BA.
+M.Sc.
+Ph.D.) and a senior data scientist at Whiteshield in Dubai.
+I dabble in computational models using a complexity approach, especially - but not limited to - agent-based models.

 Research interests
 ======